 Once environmental conditions become favorable, time is required for mosquito populations to proliferate and for mosquitoes to become infectious after an infected blood meal.
 After an onset of symptoms begin to appear in infected people, cases can be diagnosed and confirmed through laboratory testing.
 Due to these delays between changes in the environment and the increase in DF incidence, it was necessary to apply a time lag for each environmental variable to the MaxEnt model runs.
 The lengths of the time lags were chosen for each variable based on previous studies.
 For DLST and NLST, a time lag of three months was chosen based on the work of Keating [2000] who showed that the increase in DF cases in Puerto Rico occurred 12 weeks following the peak in ambient temperature.
-A two-month time lag was chosen for TP based on work by Moore et al. [1978] whose results indicated that peak DF incidence in south-western Puerto Rico occurs 6-8 weeks after peak rainfall.
+A two-month time lag was chosen for TP based on work by Moore et al. [1978] whose results indicated that peak DF incidence in Southwestern Puerto Rico occurs 6-8 weeks after peak rainfall.
 A two-month time lag was also chosen for RH following the work of Gharbi et al. [2011] who used a Seasonal Autoregressive Integrated Moving Average model to determine that the strongest correlation between RH and dengue incidence in Guadeloupe, French West Indies occurred at a time lag of 7 weeks.
 So, a two month estimate of RH time lag was based on this study, since no studies were found that determined the time lag between RH and DF incidence specifically in Puerto Rico.
 Lastly a 5 month lag was applied to NDWI.
-This takes into account findings from Estallo et al. 2011and the time it takes to produce a CDFC from pupal stages to reporting of the disease [Roberto Barrera, personal communication, October 28th 2015].
+This takes into account findings from Estallo et al. [2011] and the time it takes to produce a CDFC from pupal stages to reporting of the disease [Roberto Barrera, personal communication, October 28th 2015].